MathildeVrst/Site_HorizonsPhilologie_24/content/schedule.en.md

       time : "10.00 - 10.30"
       lang : "in english"

     - speaker : "Gustavo Fernandez (Ruprecht-Karls-Universität Heidelberg.
-University Library ; Collaborative Research Center 933 ‘Material Text Cultures’)" subject : "Text-Image Alignment as a Feature of Digital Editions"
+University Library)" subject : "Text-Image Alignment as a Feature of Digital Editions"
       abstract: "Layout analysis is the computational process by which different regions of a scanned image are identified and categorized.
 It is an important step in any workflow for handwritten text recognition.
 Depending on the document, the relevant zones can differ in nature, such as columns and lines.
 In this presentation, I will show how layout analysis can be used to create text-image alignments in scholarly digital editions of handwritten sources.
 The alignment links the typeset digital text, which — for the most part — maintains the layout conventions of the mechanical printing era, with the different and also feature-rich surface of handwritten sources.
 As a concrete example, I will present current developments stemming from the University of Heidelberg, particularly in the scholarly journal *Pylon: Editions and Studies of Ancient Texts*.
 I will argue that text-image alignment is a useful tool not only in editions of ancient and difficult to read documents, but also of any document with a complex layout." biography : "Gustavo Fernández Riva is a Research Associate in Digital Humanities at the University Library of Heidelberg and works mainly on technical and conceptual development in the field of Digital Editing.
 He was awarded a Ph.D. in comparative literature at the University of Buenos Aires in 2018.
 His main fields of research are written and literary practices in non-typographical societies.
 His current research projects include using network analysis to study shared manuscript transmission of medieval texts and the creation of an open, collaborative dataset of philological *stemmata*."